oracle/oracle-r2dbc/README.md

 > for more information.

-Returning generated values is only supported for `INSERT` and `UPDATE` commands where a `RETURNING INTO` clause would be valid.
+Returning generated values is only supported for `INSERT` and `UPDATE` commands in which a `RETURNING INTO` clause would be valid.
 For example, if a table is declared as:
 ```sql
 CREATE TABLE example (